-Some quick links to birding sites that help us to become better birders:
+Some quick links to help you find birds and become better birders:

-The Missouri LISTSERV provides up-to-the-minute information from birders throughout Missouri, the opportunity to ask questions, and to hold conversations of interest about birds and birding.
+The Missouri LISTSERV provides up-to-the-minute information from birders throughout Missouri, and offers one the opportunity to ask questions and engage in conversation about birds and birding in Missouri.

-Replace the invasive and non-native plants.
-Order your seeds or plants from Missouri Wildflowers Nursery and pick them up at one of Burroughs’ native plant sales!
+Replace your invasive and non-native plants.
+Order seeds or plants from Missouri Wildflowers Nursery, and have them shipped to your home or pick them up at one of the Kansas City area’s many native plant sales!

-Click on Missouri Prairie Foundation’s Grow Native site for Information about Missouri’s landscape worthy native plants and how to use them to create garden landscapes.
+Missouri Prairie Foundation’s Grow Native site has information about Missouri’s native plants and how to use them to create ecologically-friendly garden landscapes that benefit birds and insect pollinators.

 Some quick links to our partners for whom we are grateful: